gmarkall/lockbox/README.md

 places characters into this buffer will carry on doing so indefinitely, as long as a newline is not received.

-Therefore, if more than eight characters are received, the input will start overwriting other locations on the stack.
+Therefore, if more than nine characters are received, the input will start overwriting other locations on the stack.
 This (hopefully!) provides an exploitable vulnerability, in that executable code can be stored into the buffer and the program counter returned to the buffer location by overwriting the